kwohlfahrt/flask-permissions/docs/index.rst

 Rule Types
 ----------

-Different rule types are defined by created a subclass of :py:class:`Rule`.
-A rule type must define :py:meth:`permissions.Rule.inspect` and :py:meth:`permissions.Rule.apply`.
+A specific :py:class:`RuleTypeSet` is created for each rule type.
+This class must define :py:meth:`permissions.Rule.inspect` and :py:meth:`permissions.Rule.apply`, and is responsible for containing and applying rules of a specific type.
+A set of defaults is included that should cover most use-cases that do not involve external libraries.
+For more details, see `API`_.

 API
 ===

 .. autoclass:: RuleSet
    :members:
-.. autoclass:: Rule
+.. autoclass:: RuleTypeSet
    :members:
-.. autoclass:: StaticRule
+.. autoclass:: StaticRuleSet
    :members:
-.. autoclass:: IterableRule
+.. autoclass:: IterableRuleSet
    :members:
-.. autoclass:: ObjectRule
+.. autoclass:: ObjectRuleSet
    :members:

 Contents: